khaes-kth/GithubRepairPatterns/README.md

-# Fast and Lightweight Analysis of the Potential of Program Repair Approaches
+# Estimating the Potential of Program Repair Search Spaces with Commit Analysis

 Open science repository with scripts and data about our paper.